rydmike/rydmike.github.io/blog_roads_to_theme_data.md

 11. FlexThemeData.light/dark(colorScheme, keyColors)
 12. FlexThemeData.light/dark(colorScheme, keyColors, subThemesData)

-In all cases we will see the results for both light and dark theme mode, compare the different methods and analyze the results.
+In all the cases we will see the results for both light and dark theme mode, compare the different methods and analyze the results.
 Yes that's a lot of methods and roads to make a `ThemeData` object.
 Last three ones are **FlexColorScheme** methods, with a few significant different parameters.
 Recommendations on what to use will also be given.

 ## Reference Scheme